Move to Portugal from USA: A Complete Guide for Relocating

 Unfortunately not.
 The Portugal Golden Visa program was discontinued in early 2023.

+Moving to Portugal from USA is a significant decision, but with the right planning and preparation, it can be a rewarding experience.
 We hope this guide has provided you with valuable information to help you in your decision to move to Portugal from the USA.

 Boa sorte (Good luck)!